People Won't Stop Asking Raleigh Ritchie, AKA Grey Worm, About His Penis

 But don't worry, people also had other questions for the star, including what other character he would play if he had the chance ("Ser Pounce, he's the cat") and who he would save if he had to choose between Daenerys and Missandei ("They are both awesome and powerful human women and I think they are great… both of them equally.
 I don’t like putting people against each other").

-One reason why penis questions may be popping up more than usual (sorry for the visual) is that it's rumoured that Grey Worm and Missandei are gonna get steamy during season 7.
+One reason why penis questions may be popping up more than usual (sorry for the visual) is that it's rumored that Grey Worm and Missandei are gonna get steamy during season 7.

 "Grey Worm and Missandei's relationship will go much further than in previous seasons," a source told Watchers On The Wall.
 "In fact, there is a sex scene in the works!"